 It makes good economic and business sense for governments and corporations to raise budgets to flatten the social gradient.

 Progressive taxation is the most obvious solution, according to Prof Marmot.
 The super-rich, however, manage to keep their taxation at a minimum and so do international companies such as Amazon.
 The key is to marshal this wealth to close inequities, flatten the social gradient and boost economies.

 The financial asset boom since 2009 has outpaced global economic growth by a wide margin.
 It has favoured the wealthy as their property, shares and pensions far exceed the ordinary wage and salary earner.
 The national and global authorities should tighten the tax net and also provide incentives for powerful corporations and individuals to boost foundations and reduce inequities.

 Health would also improve if lower to middle-income employees had greater control over their lives.
 It is up to management to be imaginative with factory and office environments and improve communication.
-They should not only raise income incentives, but upgrade medical, exercise and sport facilities.
+They should not only raise income incentives but upgrade medical, exercise and sports facilities.
 The impact on lower stress and self-esteem would raise productivity, profitability and growth.

 Copyright Neil Behrmann, first published in The Business Times, Singapore>

-Neil Behrmann is author of Trader Jack- The Story of Jack Miner and anti-war children’s novel Butterfly Battle- The Story of the Great Insect War
+Neil Behrmann is the author of Jack of Diamonds, Trader Jack- The Story of Jack Miner and anti-war children’s novel Butterfly Battle- The Story of the Great Insect War